Experienced Denton Criminal Assault Lawyers Fighting Serving the Families of North Texas Including the Lewisville, Denton, and Frisco Areas

 Accusations, Arrests, and Charges

-An accusation of criminal Assault- let alone a conviction – may negatively impact your life in countless ways.
-If someone has accused you of Assault, especially Assault of a Family Member, it is important to be proactive and contact The Law Office of Gregory C. Goline, PLLC right away.
-This type of situation can escalate quickly; and you do not want to be caught off guard.
+An accusation of criminal assault – let alone a conviction – may negatively impact your life in countless ways.
+If someone has accused you of assault, especially upon a family member, it is important to be proactive and contact our Denton criminal assault lawyers right away.
+This type of situation can escalate quickly, and you do not want to be caught off guard.

 What Not to Do

-Despite feeling incredibly anxious and/or scared to death about what Assault charges actually mean, it is important to keep your wits about you and not do something you might regret.
+Despite feeling incredibly anxious and/or scared to death about what your charges actually mean, it is important to keep your wits about you and not do something you might regret.

 - Do NOT freak out;